RicardolCarvalho/Camera/README.md

 Pressionando a tecla `r` você faz a imagem começar a girar 360 graus.

+Pressionando a tecla `d` você faz a imagem começar a girar mais rápido.

+Pressionando a tecla `a` você faz a imagem começar a girar mais devagar.

 Pressionando a tecla `c` você transforma a imagem em um cisalhamento.

 Pressionando a tecla `esc` você faz a imagem parar de girar ou remover o cisalhamento.